 Spray foam insulation, also called spray foam or spray polyurethane foam (SPF), is an alternative to traditional building insulation.

 Spray foam insulation is versatile and can be used to insulate your roof, loft, walls and floor, helping to retain warmth and reduce energy costs.

-It has been in use for over 30 years and is now becoming increasingly popular as it’s an effective insulator and can also stop air leakage.
-But it's pricier than traditional types of insulation, such as mineral or glass-wool, polystyrene slabs or expanded polystyrene (EPS).
+It has been in use for more than 30 years and is now becoming increasingly popular as it’s an effective insulator and can also stop air leakage.

 There are two types of spray foam insulation to choose from: